python/cpython/Doc/library/unittest.rst

            widget = Widget('The widget')
            self.assertEqual(widget.size(), (50, 50), 'incorrect default size')

-Note that in order to test something, we use the one of the :meth:`assert\*` methods provided by the :class:`TestCase` base class.
+Note that in order to test something, we use one of the :meth:`assert\*` methods provided by the :class:`TestCase` base class.
 If the test fails, an exception will be raised, and :mod:`unittest` will identify the test case as a :dfn:`failure`.
 Any other exceptions will be treated as :dfn:`errors`.
 This